Decline and fall of Pedro II of Brazil: Heir to the throne

 The emperor's great-grandmother, Maria I of Portugal, had been a queen regnant.
 However, she had been married to her uncle, Pedro III of Portugal who was a Braganza.
 This meant that her offspring would continue to belong to the House of Braganza.
 Emperor Pedro II was the last of the direct male line in Brazil descended from Dom Afonso I, first king of Portugal and founder, in 1139, of the dynasty which headed the Brazilian Empire.
-There were two others male Braganza's, albeit living abroad: Pedro II's half-brother Rodrigo Delfim Pereira and his cousin Miguel, Duke of Braganza.
+There were two other male Braganza's, albeit living abroad: Pedro II's half-brother Rodrigo Delfim Pereira and his cousin Miguel, Duke of Braganza.
 Both were barred from the line of succession, however.
 The former because he was an illegitimate son, and the latter because he was a foreigner and not a descendant of the first Brazilian Emperor, Pedro I.

 None of these issues bothered Isabel, who did not imagine herself taking on the position of monarch.
 Her public roles gave no indication of preparations for assuming a greater part in government.
 She seemed content in supporting her father's position and made no effort to assemble her own faction of supporters within the political establishment.
 Her views and beliefs held no attraction for disaffected politicians, so no independent movement formed to adopt her as champion.
 She "was content with the life of an aristocratic lady, devoting herself to family, religion, charitable works, theater, opera, painting and music."
 Her husband, the Count of Eu, was equally disliked.
 He was shy, humble and eschewed displays of pomp and luxury.
 Since his marriage to Isabel in 1864, his behavior was described as "exemplary".
 But the count's private virtues did not become a part of his public image.
 To those outside his immediate circle, he came to be characterized as a greedy foreign interloper.
 Baseless rumors of questionable business dealings also circulated, such as one which portrayed him as a Rio de Janeiro slumlord.
 The prospect of the Count becoming consort detracted from the prospect of Isabel becoming Empress.
 The couple offered "to Brazilians no alternative center of loyalty or competing vision of the monarchy".

 A weary emperor who no longer cared for the throne, an heir who had no desire to assume the crown, discontent among ruling circles who were dismissive of the Imperial role in national affairs: all seemed to presage the monarchy's impending doom.
 Nevertheless, Pedro II was unconcerned that times and conditions were changing.
-After more than five decades on the throne, he had become complacent in a belief that the devotion and support of his subjects was immutable.
+After more than five decades on the throne, he had become complacent in a belief that the devotion and support of his subjects were immutable.
 Because of these factors, and the lack of an energetic response on the part of Pedro II, it has been argued that prime responsibility for the monarchy's overthrow rested with the emperor himself.